 We went to Napa this June to celebrate our 10th anniversary.
 We went with another couple we are great friends with and have traveled together several times.
 I love planning trips.
 The anticipation is half the fun of traveling.
 Although we don’t have an unlimited budget I do like to feel like a VIP when I am traveling.
 Who doesn’t, right?? 🙂

 One of our biggest questions when planning a trip to Napa was “How do we get around?”.
 We had a rental car but I was talking about from winery to winery.
 We all wanted to drink.
-Was it best to use a car/jeep tour where they drive you from place to place or is it easy to get an Uber to come pick you up whenever you are ready to go to the next place?
+Was it best to use a car/jeep tour where they drive you from place to place or is it easy to get an Uber in Napa to come pick you up whenever you are ready to go to the next place?

 Some of the older trip reviews on trip advisor said Ubers were sometimes scarce.
 And some of the tour operator companies had great reviews but are so much more expensive were they worth it?
 I am a fan of reading guides and trip reviews before I go anywhere, here is an awesome guide book for Napa.
 Fodor’s Napa & Sonoma